ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 ## Tests and another equivalence proof

 The above version of `bmul64()` passed the GHASH test vectors with flying colors.
-Reviewers were easily tricked into accepting it as a valid solution, especially as part of a big patch.
+When reviewing this multiple people though it looked just fine and is the logical thing to do, even if you just stared at the algorithm for a while.
+Humans can be quite fallible.
 Let's adapt the SAWScript and Cryptol and see what happens.

 {% codeblock lang:saw  %}
 {% raw %}